argonatorUberTF/Uber-Team-Fortress/README.md

 Add Painkeep explosive shotgun ammo when you pick up a pack from monsters.
 A few shells with rekt most monsters in a few shots.
 If possible upgrade the lightning gun to the painkeep chain lightning gun.

 Not tested on FTE or Prozac server yet.
 Volunteers ?
+The united code switches are not complete dealing with engine hooks.

 Upgraded medic nail gun to nails with more damage, similar to the lava nails, but not quad damage. - done -arg.